Holistic Dentistry Can Help Reverse Cavities

 The paleo diet that has become so trendy lately, is very similar to Price’s diet and may have even been inspired by it.
-Though the Weston Price Foundation is quick to point out that it is distinctly different from his and that it avoids the key foods the diet is intended to bolster.
+Though the Weston Price Foundation points out that paleo is distinctly different from Price’s diet and avoids the key foods it intended to bolster.

 While a large part of Price’s diet advocates the consumption of butter and milk, dairy intolerance is a pretty common modern malady.
 An acceptable alternative is ghee, or clarified butter.
 Ghee is essentially butter with the dairy solids removed and is high in calories and fat, but has no carbs or sugars – ideal for Price’s diet.
 Also found in butter and Ghee is Vitamin k2, a nutrient that has been labelled Activator X. Price’s diet touts the benefits of water-soluble and fat-soluble vitamins and k2 is very much a fat-soluble vitamin.
 The diet recommends a tablespoon or more of ghee or butter every day to attain this vitamin that can activate tooth mineralization.

 Inspired by Price’s approach, two of his colleagues set out to test whether his diet would work to reverse tooth decay in a set of children between the ages of five and six.
 One of the researchers was May Mellanby, whose husband discovered that the primary cause of the bone condition Rickets was due to vitamin D deficiency.
 With her husband’s work, Price’s idea of vitamin deficiency leading to tooth decay, probably made perfect sense.